michaelrommel/nvim-silicon/README.md

 Calling the `.shoot()` function behaves normal, just like calling the `:Silicon` vim command would behave, see the explanation of enabling both file and clipboard destinations below.

-On the other hand the `.file()` and `.clip()` functions were thought of as additional, overriding functions, that would en-/disable the `--to-clipboard` and en-/disable the `--output` settings, respectively.
+On the other hand the `.file()` and `.clip()` functions were thought of as additional, overriding functions, that would en-/disable the `--to-clipboard` and en-/disable the `--output` settings, respectively, for this one invocation.

 Because here we manipulate the options table, these new functions may not work well with using a `silicon`-config file as described above.
 We do not know the settings in that file and the overriding mechanisms may cause conflicting command line and config file settings.